NDIS Psychologist Adelaide

 If you are an NDIS participant, family member, carer, or support coordinator looking for psychology support in Adelaide, Neurospa Psychology may be able to help where psychological therapy aligns with the participant’s goals, needs, and funding arrangements.
 Our practice is based in Hilton, Adelaide, and provides psychology services designed to support everyday functioning, emotional regulation, skill development, relationships, routines, and participation in daily life.

 NDIS therapeutic supports are intended to help participants improve functional abilities, develop skills, and increase independence in daily life.[1]
 For that reason, NDIS psychology support is different from making a general promise that every mental health concern or treatment goal will be covered by a participant’s plan.
 Before booking, we recommend checking the participant’s current plan, funding management type, and service-agreement requirements with their plan manager, support coordinator, or relevant NDIS contact.
+If you are still checking suitability before booking, read our practical guide: NDIS psychology in Adelaide: what to check before booking.

 Book online through Halaxy, call 08 5117 3064, or email hello@neurospa.com.au if you would like to discuss whether Neurospa may be a suitable fit.